top of page

 for healing resorts?

-Of course, nonprofit as business model can have its own problems -- like over time possibly experiencing a serious disconnect between the original intent and the current operation, becoming a bureaucratic machine,
+Of course, nonprofit as a business model can have its own problems -- like over time possibly experiencing a serious disconnect between the original intent and the current operation and becoming a bureaucratic machine,

-or a cliquish social scene, more dedicated to perpetuating themselves than offering any genuine service.
-Example: when huge outfit Volunteers of America booked a lavish party junket at Springs in 2001, writer was shocked at the giddy spending from donated funds, including luxuriant terrycloth robe giveaways at a blow-out cheese and wine tasting party in the A-frame -- likely some corporate donor's tax write-off or some such.
+Or a cliquish social scene more dedicated to perpetuating themselves than offering any genuine focused service.
+Example: when the huge outfit Volunteers of America booked a lavish party junket at the Springs in 2001, writer was shocked at the giddy spending from donated funds, including luxuriant terrycloth robe giveaways at a blow-out cheese and wine tasting party in the A-frame -- likely a corporate donor's tax write-off or some such.

-That said, the way nonprofit springs keep revenues pegged to actual running costs and building improvement/replacement reserves, rather than running the place to generate wealth, can tend to inspire and empower staff and management to create a more relaxed and nurturing atmosphere...one more dedicated to the joy of service and mindfully fostering the increased well being of humanity.Where is this more important than at place existing to purify and heal while offering a natural retreat from the sundry stresses of everyday world?
+That said, the way nonprofit springs keep revenues pegged to actual running costs and building improvement/replacement reserves, rather than running the place with maximizing revenue always first and foremost in mind, tend to inspire and empower staff and management to create a more relaxed and nurturing atmosphere...one dedicated to the joy of service and mindfully fostering increased well being.Where is this more important than at a place existing to purify and heal while offering a natural retreat from stresses of the everyday world?

-Barring such a set-up, only with enlightened compassionate capitalism, like Stewart's was early on hoped to have by some with the new 2016 stewardship (scroll down past long editorial), can the place ever excel and unfold greatest potential...one that at last is protected from ever again turning into yet another superficial spa for the spiritually challenged and nature alienated, seeking pampering to compensate for having let their higher selves get compromised in uneven playing field's systematic scramble for mammon...or legally seized just to suit some outfit with deep pockets and shallow social conscience.
+Barring such a set-up, only with enlightened compassionate capitalism like Stewart's was early on and was first hoped to have again by some with the new 2016 stewardship (scroll down past long editorial), can the place ever excel and unfold its greater potential.
+One that at last is protected from ever again turning into just another superficial spa for the spiritually challenged and nature alienated, seeking pampering to compensate for having let higher selves get compromised in an uneven playing field's systematic scramble for mammon.
+Or get legally seized and diverted just to suit any outfit with deep pockets and a private agenda.

-Though some, like writer, bemoaned the fact that the operation under Foggy wasn't nonprofit like Harbin or collective like Breitenbush, Stewart's came along nicely in some ways during its last years.
-He had by then at last unlimbered his wallet and lavished many improvements; the place made notable strides beautifying grounds and upgrading facilities while also allowing clothing-optional for its last 16 years.
+Though some, like writer, bemoaned the fact that the operation under Foggy wasn't a nonprofit like Harbin or collective like Breitenbush, Stewart's came along nicely in some ways during his last years of absentee stewardship.
+He had at last unlimbered his wallet and lavished many improvements; the place made notable strides in beautifying the grounds and upgrading facilities, while, critically, also allowing visitors to enjoy the liberating freedom of clothing-optional for its last 16 years.

 Nicer grounds can of course foster greater peaceful relaxation and sense of well being.
-Even if perhaps more motivated by wanting to sell it faster and at a better price, such improvements likely helped those pursuing light work to better tune out any untoward business energies floating about and tune in to the place's original harmonious healing and purifying vibration.
-(And let better flourish its infectious popularity among the bohemian-friendly.)
+Even if perhaps more motivated by wanting to sell it faster and at a better price, such improvements likely helped those pursuing light work to better tune out any untoward commercial energies floating about and tune in to the place's original harmonious healing and purifying vibration, while letting better flourish its infectious popularity among the bohemian-friendly.

-Some thought last managers tried as best they could, given the strictly-business directive within 10-year contract to maximize revenue, even amid one's critically failing health, to build a more healing-focused, albeit conventionally-leaning, operation.
+Some thought the last managers tried as best they could, given the strictly-business directive within their 10-year contract to maximize revenue, even amid one's critically failing health, to build a more healing-focused, albeit conventionally-leaning, operation.
 But, again, it was an impossible tightrope act.
-A predictable mixed-bag result of miracles and disasters was the inevitable result, completely reflecting the operation's polarized re-posted online rants and raves reviews.
+A predictable mixed-bag result of miracles and disasters was the inevitable result.
+One reflecting the operation's astonishingly polarized re-posted online rants and raves reviews.

 Bottom line: Regardless of financial structure, intent is always the crucial factor.
 Ironic case in point: the new 'ownership's' Pneuma Institute is a nonprofit.
-See how much good that did for place.
+See how much good that's done for the place.
+(They run it as a for-profit adjunct, as allowed by California law.)

 ______________________

-It went into effect 11-1-16, after 17 years of bathhouse being low-keyly clothing-optional (in sauna, sundeck and creek area, wrapping up in between points).
+It went into effect 11-1-16, after 17 years of the bathhouse being low-keyly clothing-optional in the sauna, sundeck and creek area and requiring wrapping up between points.

-The ban possibly came about from erroneous perception bred of buttoned-down conservative lifestyle, aided and abetted by possible Machiavellian maneuvers of old manager, that opting freebodies were mostly low-spending wild local hippies, kinky voyeurs and shameless exhibitionists -- obviously bad for business -- rather than in fact representative of a respectable broad cross-section of awakening global humanity that's been mindfully embracing radical body freedom in appropriate public places as a basic human right on our fair planet.
+The ban possibly came about from erroneous perception bred of buttoned-down conservative lifestyle, aided and abetted by the sometimes Machiavellian maneuvers of the old manager, that opting freebodies were mostly low-spending wild local hippies, kinky voyeurs and shameless exhibitionists -- obviously bad for business -- rather than in fact representative of a respectable broad cross-section of awakening global humanity that's mindfully embracing radical body freedom in appropriate public places as a basic human right on our fair planet.

-The truth is, Stewart Springs management never even tried to gain any conscious handle on the inherited clothing-optional policy, as did other regional rural spring resorts permitting simple nudity.
-(Layout wasn't optimal, besides.)
-As mentioned elsewhere, past manager Mary finally permitted it, on approval by 'owner' Foggy, but, likely thrown off over office-manager mother's sudden death, she never hammered out a solid policy (and possibly lacked the needed awareness on such a delicate issue to have created one anyhow).
+The truth is, Stewart Springs management, with no first-hand experience of the benefits of radical body freedom at spas, never tried to gain a conscious handle on the inherited clothing-optional policy, as did other regional rural spring resorts permitting simple nudity in the spa area -- sometimes even beyond.
+(Bathhouse layout wasn't optimal, besides.)
+As mentioned elsewhere, past manager Mary finally permitted it on approval by 'owner' Foggy, but, likely thrown off over her office-manager mother Pat's sudden death, she never hammered out a solid policy (and, again, possibly lacked the needed awareness for such a delicate issue to create one, anyhow).

-So, all along scene was semi-anarchistic, allowing loads of wiggle room for abuse by any so inclined to ogle (including, mea culpa, writer, in less conscious times) and exhibit themselves, succumbing to the body-objectifying disease of a warped 'culture', rather than lift up consciousness by attuning to higher body-mind-spirit re-integration that simple mindful nudity fosters in a mindful social environment amid nature.
+So, all along the scene was semi-anarchistic, allowing loads of wiggle room for abuse by any so inclined to ogle (including, mea culpa, writer in less conscious times) and boldly exhibit themselves, succumbing to the body-objectifying disease of a warped culture rather than lifting up consciousness and attuning to higher body-mind-spirit re-integration that simple mindful nudity can foster when amid in a mindful social environment in nature.

-That is, unless, to more cynical thinking, new 'owners' banned it, along with sweat lodge, heedlessly alienating the old customer base, just to privatize the place to suit their own, inappropriate use of the grounds...
+That is, unless, to more cynical thinking, new 'owners' had banned it, along with the sweat lodge, heedlessly alienating the old customer base just to privatize the place to suit their own, egregiously inappropriate use of the grounds...

-Prayer had been that ownership would reconsider, before finally realizing they were dead-set against it (and pretty indifferent to spa operation on any level as well, as time revealed).
+The prayer had been that ownership would reconsider, before finally realizing they were dead-set against it (and pretty indifferent to spa operation on any level as well, as time so sadly revealed).

-Again, being involved with seeming spiritual organization Incarre that claims dedication to "re-integrating body-mind-spirit on profoundly higher levels", one would've reasonably thought that 'ownership' would realize how simple mindful nudity was a ridiculously effective and easily implemented tool towards realizing that very aim.
+Again, being involved with a seeming spiritual organization, Incarre, that claims dedication to "re-integrating body-mind-spirit on profoundly higher levels", one would've reasonably thought that 'ownership' would grok how simple mindful nudity was a ridiculously effective and easily implemented tool towards realizing that very aim.
 Obviously there was a glaring, exasperating disconnect somewhere between touted aims and actual actions.

 That could be bad for business.

-It'd make their shtick look more than a tad superfluous.
+It'd make their shtick look a tad superfluous.
 Get rid of unfair competition that made them feel uneasy, making energies too liberated to keep an iron handle on any visitors to 'their' new acquisition.
-It was essentially the same self-interested energy that refused to recognize the startling efficacy of medical cannabis in treating a host of diseases, while so many respectable mad-scientist pharmaceuticals are on the scene sucking up life savings by pushing their sometimes truly dangerous drugs.
-(Ever notice how many of their miracle products' endless legal disclaimers end with "May cause death"?
-It's chilling)
+It was essentially the same self-interested energy that refused to recognize the startling efficacy of medical cannabis -- full spectrum, not CBD from hemp -- in treating a host of diseases so long as so many respectable mad-scientist pharmaceuticals are on the scene sucking up life savings by pushing their sometimes truly dangerous drugs.
+(Ever notice how many of their miracle products' endless legal disclaimers end with that chilling warning, "May cause death"?)

-In contrast, perhaps the only real danger of excessive nude sunbathing is, at worst, risking skin cancer later down the road.
+In contrast, perhaps the only real danger of excessive nude sunbathing is being so hooked on soaking in the rays that one doesn't listen to their body telling you it's getting fried to a crisp and so risking getting skin cancer down the road.
 And admittedly, it's easier burning your butt on a hot sauna bench.
-Can't think how skinnydipping could be dangerous, though, unless getting so used to it that one risks a hassle at other public places if trying to further practice such readily accustomed to body freedom.
+Can't think how skinnydipping could be dangerous, though, unless getting so used to it that one risks a hassle at other public places if trying to further the practice of readily, headily embraced body freedom.

 _________________________